scionproto/scion/doc/protocols/scion-header.rst

 (C)ontrol
     This is a control plane packet.
 On each border router it will be forwarded to the COLIBRI anycast address.
 (R)everse
     This packet travels in the reverse direction of the reservation.
     If `R` is set, `C` must be set as well.
 Otherwise the packet is invalid.
     This flag is set every time the COLIBRI service sends back a response.
 (S)egment Reservation
     This is a Segment Reservation Packet.
     If `S` is set, `C` must be set as well.
 Otherwise the packet is invalid.
     This flag is set every time the Reservation ID is of type Segment ID.
 CurrHF
     The index of the current HopField.
 HFCount
     The number of total HopFields.
 Reservation ID Suffix
     Uses 12 bytes.
 Either an E2E Reservation ID suffix or a Segment Reservation ID suffix,
     depending on `S`.
 If :math:`S=1`, the Segment Reservation ID suffix is padded with zeroes until using all 12 bytes.
 If :math:`S=0` the 12 bytes from the E2E Reservation ID suffix are included.
 Expiration Tick
     The value represents the "tick" where this packet is no longer valid.
     A tick is four seconds, so :math:`\text{Expiration Time} = 4 \times
     \text{Expiration Tick}` seconds after Unix epoch.
 BWCls
     The bandwidth class this reservation has.
 RLC
     The Request Latency Class this reservation has.

-Idx
+Ver
-    The index of this reservation.
+    The version of this reservation.
 RPT
     The Reservation Path Type of this reservation.

 TODO and questions: